HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 Examples of HVAC technician skills and knowledge

-- Ability to interpret blueprints and schematics
+- Ability to interpret blueprints, schematics, and work plans

-- Ability to interpret technical data such as temperature and pressure
+- Ability to interpret technical data such as temperature and pressure measurements

-- Understanding of advanced principles of air conditioning, refrigeration and heating
+- Understanding of advanced principles of air conditioning, refrigeration, and heating

-- Working knowledge of boiler systems
+- Working knowledge of boiler systems, refrigeration equipment, and other HVAC technology

 - Ability to lift and carry up to 50 pounds